pivotal-cf/docs-pks/upgrade-nsxt.hbs.md

   1. Using the NSX Manager web interface for Transport Nodes, install the vSphere 8.0 VIBS onto the ESXi host.
   1. Using the NSX Manage web interface, verify that the ESXi host is in a "Success" state.
 If it is not, click the **Resolve** button.
   1. Remove the ESXi host from maintenance mode.
-  1. Repeat the process for each ESXi host in your vCenter cluster that is part of your TKGI domain.
+  1. Repeat the process for each ESXi host in your vCenter cluster that is part of your {{ vars.product_short }} domain.

 ##<a id='troubleshoot'></a>Troubleshoot the Upgrade

-See [Verifying Deployment Health](verify-health.html) for how to verify the health of your TKGI environment and gather information for troubleshooting cluster upgrades.
+See [Verifying Deployment Health](verify-health.html) for how to verify the health of your {{ vars.product_short }} environment and gather information for troubleshooting cluster upgrades.